f

 To delve deeper into the nature of 'truth' itself, we must look beyond perception, acknowledging perception's intentional nature and the human limitations that further shape it.

-But how can one search, explain and understand the universe when he can not see it?
-When he only sees the manipulated or fully constructed picture his perception forms for him to see and experience.
+But how can one search, explain, and understand the universe when he can not see it?
+When he only considers the manipulated or entirely constructed picture, his perception forms for him to see and experience.

-Every observation, insight and all derived results are flawed or straight out wrong.
+Every observation, insight, and derived result is flawed or wrong.
 This is one of the biggest challenges in understanding and explaining even the most simple workings of the system you live in.
-It is also the reason why so many inconsistencies and discrepancies occur in theories trying to explain the microcosmos and the macrocosmos for example.
-In a finely balanced, efficient and seemingly perfect system, you can expect a theory to be able to explain all.
-However, humans have not found a model that explains everything yet.
+It is also why so many inconsistencies and discrepancies occur in theories that try to explain the microcosmos and the macrocosmos, for example.
+In a finely balanced, efficient, and seemingly perfect system, you can expect a theory to be able to explain all.
+However, humans have not yet found a model that explains everything.

 Redefining our understanding of truth involves viewing it not as a fixed, objective fact but as an interconnected construct.
-It is not because the absolute truth is flexible and subjective but because human limitations, like information access, processing capacity, etc., do not allow us to build a snapshot of the absolute truth at any given point.
+This is not because the absolute truth is flexible and subjective but because human limitations, such as information access, processing capacity, etc., do not allow us to build a snapshot of the absolute truth at any given point.

-Refining our understanding of truth from our accessible human perspective is the first step in evolving and building a theoretical model that includes as many of the elements truth consists of, even if it is far from perfect or complete.
+Refining our understanding of truth from our accessible human perspective is the first step in evolving and building a theoretical model that includes as many elements as truth consists of, even if it is far from perfect or complete.

 Even though it is generally accepted, understood, and visible throughout history that the truth about something is continuously forming, this insight has not yet led to a clear consciousness and acceptance of this same fact of common sense.